2018 'SIGNARGUES' CÔTES DU RHÔNE-VILLAGES & 2016 'LIEU DIT PIGNAN' CHÂTEAUNEUF-DU-PAPE

 Morel began working with Chapoutier in 2000, and in 2007, the power duo decided to join forces to purchase land within Châteauneuf-du-Pape.
 Their purchase included the four-hectare Pignan vineyard, home to old Grenache vines with outstanding potential.
 After the seemingly endless press raving about 2016 as the new benchmark Rhône vintage, it comes as no surprise that the 2016 Lieu dit Pignan is exceptional.
 Inky in the glass and like velvet on the palate, the wine boasts layers of complexity.
 Expect aromas and flavors of blackberry, raspberry jam, pepper, garrigue, and spice that come together seamlessly into a wine that Dunnuck expects to be “the greatest vintage of this cuvée to date.”
 If you weren’t already convinced, the larger magnum format and Concierge price below $90 makes this into a must-have for serious Rhône collectors.
 Special prices for both wines will be available for one week only!

 *Offer NOT valid in-store.
-This offer is made pre-arrival, with wines estimated to be delivered to your preferred store in Spring 2020.
+This offer is made pre-arrival, with wines estimated to be delivered to your preferred store in Summer 2020.
 All sale prices are the lowest available at Total Wine & More and ONLY valid through Concierge Sales.
 No further discounts or coupons may be applied.
-Offer not valid in IL, LA, NY, TN, or WI.
+Offer not valid in IL, LA, MO, NY, TN, or WI.